4ur1X/arp-spoof/README.md

-## ARP Spoof
+## ARP Spoof / Poisoning
-This is an ARP Spoofer programmed using python.
+This is a python program that allows attackers to intercept communication between network devices and also communicate with the attacker instead of directly with each other.

 Uses of ARP Spoofing tools:
 - scan IP addresses and MAC addresses of devices in a network.